Gramonesk/Aquarencia/README.md

 </details>

 <br>

 ## 📂Files description

 ```
-├── Aquarencia                       # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
+├── Aquarencia                       # Folder containing all the Unity project files, to be opened by a Unity Editor
    ├── ...
-   ├── Assets                        #  In this Folder, it contains all our code, assets, scenes, etcwas not automatically created by Unity
+   ├── Assets                        # Folder containing all code, assets, scenes, etc used for development.
+This was not automatically created by Unity
       ├── ...
-      ├── Scripts                    # In this folder, there are several packages that you must add via Unity Package Manager
+      ├── Scenes                     # Folder containing several scenes that you can open and play the game via Unity
-      ├── Scenes                     # In this folder, there are scenes.
-You can open these scenes to play the game via Unity
+      ├── Script                     # Folder containing all the scripts related to making the game
       ├── ....
    ├── ...